taniapazospuig/compbiomed-seminars/README.md

 # ECG-Based Classification of Ventricular Arrhythmia Origin

-**Final Project – Data Science and Computational Models in Biomedicine (CompBioMed), Universitat Pompeu Fabra (2025)**

----

-## Overview
+## About the Project
-This project developed a complete machine learning pipeline to classify the anatomical origin of ventricular arrhythmias using 12-lead ECG recordings and clinical metadata.
+This work represents the final project for **Data Science and Computational Models in Biomedicine (CompBioMed)**, a third-year elective course for all degrees of the School of Engineering at Universitat Pompeu Fabra (2025).
+The project developed a complete machine learning pipeline to classify the anatomical origin of ventricular arrhythmias using 12-lead ECG recordings and patient metadata.
 Two classification tasks were addressed:
 1. Left vs Right ventricular outflow tract origin.
 2. Right Coronary Cusp (RCC) vs RVOT Septum origin for fine-grained right-sided classification.